 One of our favorite eggplant recipes is Caponata, a Sicilian dish that’s created with a base of roasted eggplant and peppers.
 Serve it on crusty toasted bread or as a topping for your favorite protein!

-- 1 large Italian eggplant, diced into 1.5" pieces ( you can also use Japanese eggplant)
+- 1 large Italian eggplant, diced into 1.5" cubes ( you can also use Japanese eggplant)

 - 3 tbsp extra virgin olive oil, divided